Important Telephone Numbers

 • Emotional trauma

 Screening is provided for various psychological and cognitive concerns, such as anxiety, depression, attention, and learning.
-For more comprehensive evaluations for learning or psychological issues, the psychologists can refer students to private psychologists or psychology clinics.
+For more comprehensive evaluations for learning or psychological issues, the clinicians can refer students to private off-campus clinicians or psychology clinics.
 Payment arrangements are between the student and the outside psychological service.

-Clinical Counseling Services psychologists are available for crisis situations.
-When they are unavailable, the dean of students or Campus Safety are contacted.
+Clinical Counseling Services clinicians are available for crisis situations.
+When they are unavailable, the Dean of Students or Campus Safety are contacted.

 At times, a referral to an off-campus provider is necessary.
-Lawrence Tech’s psychologists will work with students to find a treatment provider who will best serve their needs.
+LTU Clinical Counseling Services clinicians will work with students to find a treatment provider who will best serve their needs.
 If students need medications or help managing their medications, referrals to local physicians can be made.

 Clinical Counseling Services provides training and workshops for faculty and students on a variety of topics, including stress management and psychological and cognitive conditions, such as ADHD, Asperger’s Syndrome, mood disorders, behavioral dysfunction, learning disabilities, and conflict resolution.
-Three times a year as part of a national mental health program, Clinical Counseling Services conducts screenings on campus in the areas of depression, alcohol, and eating disorders.
+Three times a year as part of a national mental health program, Clinical Counseling Services conducts screenings on campus in the areas of depression, alcohol, and stress management.

 Lawrence Tech faculty, staff, and parents who have concerns about a student are encouraged to contact Clinical Counseling Services.
-The psychologists are available to listen and can help develop a plan to assist the student of concern.
-The psychologists follow confidentiality laws and cannot disclose whether a student is currently in treatment.
+The clinicians are available to listen and can help develop a plan to assist the student of concern.
+The clinicians follow confidentiality laws and cannot disclose whether a student is currently in treatment.